-- Only AMP compatible devices can be connected to network ports.
-In addition, control of AMP compatible devices is not available on serial ports. - If using a network port, configuration of the SIU utility connector is required.
+- Control of P-Bus compatible devices, AMP compatible devices, and TCP/IP connected devices is supported on network ports. - Control of AMP compatible devices is not supported on serial ports. - If using a network port, configuration of the SIU utility connector is required.
 For details, refer to the ICP-X7000 Installation Manual.